Last Trading Day Of The Month Trading Strategy (Last Day Of The Month Seasonality)

 100 000 invested in 1993 and compounded/reinvested until July 2021 yields this equity curve:

 The average gain is a negative 0.11%!
-Not only does this strategy show left-tail tendencies, but the win ratio is meager at 41%.
-Thus we can’t blame any outliers: this seems to be a pretty bad day for stocks overall.
+Not only does this strategy show left-tail tendencies, but the win ratio is meager at 42%.
+Thus, we can’t blame any outliers: this seems to have been a pretty bad day for stocks overall.
+You can read more about this in a separate article called What are negatively skewed trading strategies.

 Why is the last trading day of the month bad?

 We can only speculate.
-The most obvious reason we can think of is profit-taking.
-Because the last trading day has a low win ratio, we suspect the edge could be structural – precisely the edge you are looking for.
+The most obvious reason is profit-taking.
+Because the last trading day had a low win ratio, we suspect the edge could be structural—precisely the edge you are looking for.

 Conclusion about the last trading day of the month: